 For both cash back and points cards, you can expect to lose your rewards if your account closes for any reason.
 Most cards don’t let your rewards expire over time.
 But Citi Double Cash Card’s cash back expires if you don’t use your card for 12 months.
 And on points cards alone, your points can be devalued if the issuer decides to charge more points for its rewards.
 So, frequent redemption is essential.

 So, the bottom line is that frequent travelers should check out points cards.
 Otherwise, cash is king.

-Cash back credit cards are worth it if the value of the cash back is greater than the cost of the card.
+Yes, cash back credit cards are worth it if the value of the cash back is greater than the cost of the card.
 The best cash back credit cards with the highest rewards rates and signup bonuses sometimes have annual fees.
-In that case, you need to be sure the cash back that you earn will offset the cost of the annual fee (and then some).
-For cash back cards that have no annual fees, the cash back is free money as long as you don’t get charged interest.… read full answer
+In that case, you need to be surethat what you earn will offset the cost of the annual fee (and then some).
+For cards that have … read full answerno annual fees, the cash back is free money as long as you don’t get charged interest.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.